T-Mobile and Starlink have teamed together providing satellite-to-mobile service in remote areas where tower signals can't reach.

 Using T-Satellite on your device

 T-Satellite currently supports sending and receiving text messages, location sharing and texting 911 emergency services while connected to Starlink's satellites, with plans to pursue voice and data coverage next.
-During the beta test, the T-Satellite services will only be available while in the US.
-This service will not work internationally at this time.

 To send a text message while connected to T-Satellite, simply send texts as you usually would from your device.
+Messages may take longer to send.

 Sending text messages to 911 Emergency Services